-- 1. Financial contributions may be considered on a case by case basis to mitigate or remedy adverse effects created by the need to upgrade or extend public infrastructure for the subdivision, use or development of land or non-compliance with performance standards relating to: - a.
+- 1. Financial contributions may be considered on a case by case basis to mitigate or remedy adverse effects created by the need to upgrade or extend public infrastructure for the use or development of land not anticipated in the relevant zone or non-compliance with performance standards relating to: - a.
 Infrastructure - b.
 Outstanding natural landscapes; or - c.
 Built heritage - 2.
 Financial contributions may be taken in the form of cash, land, works or a combination of these. - 3.
 Contributions shall only be used to address the specific adverse effects for which they are taken.
 The Council shall generally ensure that a financial contribution is used to fund mitigation activities as close as reasonably possible to the site where the adverse effects occur, or at one or more similar sites where the adverse effects occur, provided the community of benefit is the generally the same. - 4.
-Financial contributions shall not be taken where this would result in a duplication of payments already made for that specific purpose either to the Horizons Regional Council, The New Zealand Transport Agency or Wanganui District Council.
+Financial contributions shall not be taken where this would result in a duplication of payments already made for that specific purpose either to the Horizons Regional Council, the New Zealand Transport Agency or Whanganui District Council. - 5.
+Financial Contributions shall not be taken for effects related to subdivision.